ArthurSonzogni/InTheCube/README.md

 A ready to use C++11 CMake skeleton using **GLFW**, **Glew** and **glm**. (use git submodules)

-Shader class and example Application ar included.
+Shader class and example Application are included.

 ![output result](output.gif)